nachovalera/AI-PDF-Translator/README.md

 ## Features
 - Extracts text from PDFs of arbitrary length using `pypdf`
 - Splits content into configurable chunks so 100+ page documents can be processed safely
-- Uses the OpenAI Responses API for high-quality translations while preserving structure
+- Uses the OpenAI Chat Completions API for high-quality translations while preserving structure
 - Provides a browser-based Gradio interface for uploading PDFs, reading the translated output, and downloading it as a fresh PDF whose filename mirrors the original with a `{src}_to_{dst}` suffix

 ## Requirements
 - Python 3.10+
 - OpenAI API key with access to GPT-5-mini (or another translation-capable model)
-- `fonts/DejaVuSans.ttf` is included for Unicode-safe PDF exports (sourced from the [DejaVu fonts project](https://dejavu-fonts.github.io/))
+- `fonts/DejaVuSans.ttf` is bundled for Unicode-safe PDF exports (sourced from the [DejaVu fonts project](https://dejavu-fonts.github.io/) and redistributed under `fonts/DejaVuSans-LICENSE.txt`)
 - Generated PDFs are stored locally under `translated_pdfs/` (ignored by git) using the original filename plus the language suffix

 ## Setup